-One of the blessings that have come out of the recent lockdowns (and reduction in travel resultant from this pandemic) is the positive impact it has had on the environment.
-According to the US Library of National Medicine, air and water quality have improved in many parts of the world.
+One of the blessings that came out of the lockdowns during Covid (and the reduction in travel resulting from the pandemic) is the positive impact it had on the environment.
+According to the US Library of National Medicine, air and water quality improved in many parts of the world.

 You may have seen headlines like this one: “Venice canals clearer after lockdown,” with pictures of clear, blue waters teeming with fish as the traffic of tourism has disappeared.

-There is an undeniable carbon footprint of tourism.
-Mother nature needs a break from all of us.
+There is an undeniable carbon footprint in tourism.
+Mother Nature needs a break from all of us.
 So, does this mean we should stop traveling?

 While it’s easy to judge the effects of travel on the climate, one thing the coronavirus pandemic has helped illustrate is just how dependent the world is on tourism.
 From small mom-and-pop operations to big corporations that employ tens of thousands of people, businesses worldwide have suffered tremendously.